Official Name: Republic of South Africa

 South Africa is located at the southern tip of the African continent.
 Its total land area is 1.2 million sq. km, making it slightly less than twice the size of Texas.
 Countries that border South Africa include Namibia, Botswana, Zimbabwe, Mozambique and Lesotho, a tiny country bordered on all sides by South Africa.

 South Africa is a Parliamentary democracy with 9 provinces.
+The branches are as follows:

-Executive branch: Chief of state and head of government Matamela Cyril RAMAPHOSA; Deputy President David MABUZA; Cabinet (appointed by the president)
+Executive: Chief of state and head of government Matamela Cyril RAMAPHOSA; Deputy President David MABUZA; Cabinet (appointed by the president)

-Legislative branch: Bicameral Parliament consisting of
+Legislative: Bicameral Parliament consisting of

 National Council of Provinces (90 seats elected for 5-year terms) with special powers to protect regional interests